msd-code-academy/event-information/invitation_description.md

 - get used to some latest improvements in Javascript language itself
 - touch backend with node.js so you know what's behind

+Long story short - we don't want to tell you just how the React.js API looks, but teach you how to use it to your advantage.

 **When**

 Code academy will run **every Wednesday, starting on March 1st, 18:00 - 20:00.**

+If you are interested, but you will miss some sessions, don't worry - all content is going to be publicly available on Github and we can assist you to catch up individually.

 **What you need**

 If you feel motivated to attend these sessions, just sign up and bring your laptop on first session.

-I you have registered, TELL US MORE ABOUT YOURSELF, by filling this survey: https://www.surveymonkey.com/r/JXPZJPW
+I you have registered and haven't done so, TELL US MORE ABOUT YOURSELF, by filling this survey: https://www.surveymonkey.com/r/JXPZJPW

 **Lectors**